 Overall, there is extremely divergent opinion about China, befitting its opaque economy and markets.
 China bears are very concerned about leverage in the system and the potential for a financial crisis, while China bulls are focused on policy reforms that they believe will deliver continued economic gains.

 We think economic growth in the U.S. will remain solid, interest rates benign, and equity returns positive in 2014.
 That said, the potential upside gain for stocks is likely far less than it was in 2013.
 We will also likely see greater volatility.
-The potential for increased equity volatility will highlight the traditional role of bonds as a core portfolio diversifier, although equities are likely to outperform bonds for 2014 as a whole.
+The potential for increased equity volatility will highlight the traditional role of bonds as a core portfolio diversifier, although equities are likely to outperform bonds for 2014 as a whole. add this new copy

 The information provided herein is as of January 3, 2014.